megzimo/CLI-Amazon/README.md

 4. Finally, the table will be reprinted to the terminal with updated stock amounts, and you will be prompted again to choose an item to purchase.

 ### Manager View
-1. When you run myAmazonSQL, the application will first prompt you to select a task to complete by using the arrows to scroll up and down the list.
+1. When you run managerView, the application will prompt you to select a task to complete by using the arrows to scroll up and down the list.
 Tasks include:
     * View Products for Sale
     * View Low Inventory
     * Add to Inventory